Participatory Budgeting Pilot (Balwin and Belvedere)

-The City of Edmonton is piloting participatory budgeting in 2 neighbourhoods (Balwin and Belvedere) to distribute up to $70,000 of Neighbourhood Revitalization Funding.
-The pilot will provide residents, business owners and operators, and non-profit organizations with the opportunity to help decide how to distribute public money to benefit Balwin and Belvedere.
+The City of Edmonton held a Participatory Budgeting Pilot in 2 neighbourhoods, Balwin and Belvedere, to distribute up to $70,000 of Neighbourhood Revitalization Funding.
+The pilot provided residents, business owners and operators, and non-profit organizations with the opportunity to help decide how to distribute public money to benefit Balwin and Belvedere.

 Participatory budgeting started in Porto Alegre, Brazil in 1989, as an anti-poverty measure that helped reduce child mortality by nearly 20%.
 Since then, PB has spread to over 7,000 cities around the world and has been used to decide budgets from states, counties, cities, housing authorities, schools and other institutions.

 Community members share and discuss ideas through workshops and online tools.

 Community members turn their ideas into feasible proposals, with support from City staff.

 Winning proposals are picked through a community vote.

 Fund and Implement

 The City funds the winning ideas, and community members implement their projects.

 Through a collaborative and interactive process, Ward Karhiio and Ward Nakota Isga community members were invited to help decide how to spend part of Councillor Tang and Councillor Knack’s office budgets.

 Participants were encouraged to think of ideas for small, on-the-ground projects that seeded and stimulated improvements in their communities.